kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

-There are two cases of failed rollouts I would consider:
-* users logging setup doesn't handle stdout
-* users didn't adjust flags and left deprecated flags in their config

-When writing to stdout becomes the default, users will need to ensure that their logging setup handles it.
-If they fail to do so, we are still leaving an escape hatch for them via a `--logtostdout=false` flag.

 For removing klog flags, we don't have any escape hatch.
 Such breaking changes will be properly announced, but users will need to make adjustments before deprecation period finishes.

-I don't expect rollbacks to fail,

 ###### What specific metrics should inform a rollback?